andres-erbsen/dename-writeup/dename.md

 ============

-A critical aspect of most cryptographic systems is the association of users' public keys to application-level user names, and many systems rely on a trusted directory service that associates public keys with user identities.
+A critical aspect of most cryptographic systems is the association of users' public keys to application-level usernames, and many systems rely on a trusted directory service that associates public keys with user identities.
 For example, web browsers rely on a set of certificate authorities to sign X.509 certificates that bind a web site's hostname to